-Sitting down to a cup of tea with my sister the other day, she asked, “Is it true that you can get all the iron you need from green leafy vegetables”.
+Sitting down to a cup of tea with a friend the other day, she asked, “Is it true that you can get all the iron you need from green leafy vegetables”.

 My reply?
 “Yes, technically you can, but 8 cups of spinach a day is a LOT, and that’s about how much you would need, every day!”

-We both laughed and Nikki followed up with:
+We both laughed and she followed up with: